Allenz5/ShortCutAI/README.md

 # <span style="font-size: 2rem;">📘 Introduction</span>

-TextBuddy is built to help you reach AI faster.
+GoBuddy is built to help you reach AI faster.
 We all have a few go-to prompts, and jumping out of your current page just to retype them in ChatGPT is pure torture.
-With one click, TextBuddy gives you what you need without breaking your focus.
+With one click, GoBuddy gives you what you need without breaking your focus.

 <div align="center">